groscoe/friedman-wand-let-language/README.md

 A Haskell implementation of the LET language specification from the book *Essentials of Programming Languages*, 3rd edition, by Friedman and Wand.
 This is only intended as a study project.
 A reference implementation in Racket is available on [Github](https://github.com/mwand/eopl3).

+This toy language evaluates expressions of the form `<op>(Int, Int)`.
+It supports a few simple arithmetic operations plus some integer comparisons.

 ## TODO

 - Improve the parsing module to reduce the use of backtracking.